sang-w00/VLM-R1/README.md

 - [X] Release the VLM-R1-OVD model.
 - [X] Release the technical report of VLM-R1.
 - [X] Adapt to Huawei Ascend Atlas 800T A2 and Atlas 300I Duo series using the vllm-ascend framework.
+- [X] Adapt to Huawei Ascend Atlas 800T A2 series using the xllm framework.
 - [ ] Study cross task generalization.
 - [ ] Enhance VLM for other tasks [welcome issue].